yoloman2/flappy/README.md

 ## Hacking the Script

-If you have your game working and want a fun challenge.
+If you have loaded your own assets and got your game working and want a fun challenge.
 Download a local copy of [`skilstak-flappy.js`](skilstak-flappy.js) and mess with the `CONFIG` settings at the top. **DO NOT TRY TO OPEN THE SCRIPT IN GITHUB USING THE EDITOR THERE.** It is too big and will crash your chrome window.
 This is because it includes a full copy of [Phaser](http://phaser.io) for convenient dragging and dropping.

 Remember, if you really break something bad, you can always [get the original script](skilstak-flappy.js) again and drag it in.